Facilitating the Creation of Campus Technology-Derived Startup Companies

-The Inventor Advantage Program offers university inventors the opportunity to defer up to $15,000 of patent costs incurred until their companies are ready to license IP based on a determination by the Office of Research through InnovationAccess in consultation with Venture Catalyst.
+The Inventor Advantage Program offers university inventors the opportunity to defer some of the patent costs incurred until their companies are ready to license IP based on a determination by the Office of Research through InnovationAccess in consultation with Venture Catalyst.
 This enhances the inventor’s ability to develop and move the IP to the marketplace for public good by attracting investors, securing SBIR and other grant funding, and improving near-term financial footing.

 The LegalNet program offers startup incorporation and initial legal consultation through relationships with trusted legal partners that provide the following services at no-cost, except for associated filing fees and out-of-pocket expenses, and no requirement of commitment to continue to use their services after incorporation.
 Standard services include selection of the appropriate form of business structure, assistance with setting up the initial pre-funding capital table, registration with appropriate authorities, standard legal documents and agreements, and preliminary review of IP position.

 The Talent Acquisition Partnership (TAP) Program is a collaboration between UC Davis Venture Catalyst and the Internship & Career Center that offers startups participating in the STARTTM program access to participate in the Internship and Career Fairs as an employer at a discounted registration rate.

 Venture Catalyst provides access to reserve its Innovation Room with meeting space, videoconferencing equipment, and Zoom Room capabilities to enable student and faculty entrepreneurs to host business meetings and connect with potential partners and investors.

 The MentorNet program provides access to a network of experienced professionals and business leaders that are available to act as mentors to help entrepreneurs address distinct business challenges and provide guidance on refining business plans, attracting investment, and growing their companies.